Save $25 When You Buy $50 Or More! August Sale Ends Soon!

 Making Use of Abundantly Available Local Materials

-Q. Mike McGrath here with a 4th of July Special!
-Aviva in Eugene Oregon recently sent us a lengthy email that's so good I was tempted to just read it in its entirety on the show this week…
+Q. Mike McGrath here with a very special "Question of the Week"—(or should we say "Listener Tip of the Week?)!
+Anyway, it comes courtesy of Aviva in Eugene Oregon, who sent us a lengthy email that was so good I was tempted to just read it in its entirety on the show this week…

-…which is unusual, as most 'long emails' are either somebody piling on 18 different complex questions or they want me to do their landscape design for free.
+…which is very unusual, as most 'long emails' are either somebody piling on 18 different complex questions or trying to get me to do a complete design plan for their five acre landscape for free.
 But every once in a while you get one where someone shares a wonderful story and/or reveals a great tip that our listeners can use.
 And that's just what Aviva sent.

-She writes: "I have been an avid listener for years and wanted to share some garden methods that are new to me, thanks to a landscaper I was able to hire.
-Because of arthritis, I need help in the yard and am now able to garden fairly well with raised beds that are a mix of three foot high cedar framed boxes and some lower raised beds for tall plants."
+She writes: "I have been an avid listener for years and wanted to share some garden methods that are new to me, all thanks to a landscaper I was able to hire.
+Because of arthritis, I need help in the yard and am now able to garden fairly well with the new raised beds they created for me; a mix of three foot high cedar framed boxes and some lower raised beds for tall plants."

 Aviva continues: "My landscaper's company, 'Garden Starters', installs beds filled with VERY high quality soil.
 When I hired them, they invited me out to their farm, where they have a huge 'vermicomposting' operation; and because their compost still contains a lot of the red worms that make it all happen, I have lots of worms in my beds!
 As a result, my kale never seems to slow down, the radishes, spinach and peas have been crazy with flavor and the herbs are aromatic and plentiful."

-That's a lesson all gardeners need to learn—the secret to success is in the soil!
+There's another lesson that all gardeners need to learn and remember—the secret to success is in the soil!

 In conclusion, she writes: "Why do I share this?
 To tell you about the type of mulch they provide.
 I never saw anything like it before, but it sure works well to prevent weeds and keep moisture in the soil—it's made of finely shredded nettle stalks.
 This mulch has a lovely smell, and they get the raw material from a local organic herb company, thus making it sustainable as well."

 Yes; those little stingers are injecting them with incredibly powerful natural antihistamines and anti-inflammatories.
-As Jim has explained to me on many occasions, it's often the naturally-occurring protective compounds that plants use to repel insects and herbivores—like the stuff inside those little stingers—that have the greatest medical potential.
-Of course, most people don't want to beat themselves with stinging plants—so if they believe in the healing power of nettle, they take the herb in supplement form.
-And this landscaping company apparently gets their mulch from a supplement maker.
+As Jim has explained on many occasions, it's often the naturally-occurring protective compounds that plants use to repel insects and herbivores—like the stuff inside those little stingers—that have the greatest medical potential.
+People who want to try this remedy but don't want to beat themselves with stinging plants take the herb in supplement form.
+And this landscaping company apparently gets their mulch from a maker of such supplements.

-These companies begin the process with a huge bulk of plant material, from which they're only going to use certain parts, like roots or flowers—or even distillations—and that leaves behind an enormous amount of 'roughage' to be recycled.
-And I'll bet that similar companies have similar stocks of other 'weedy leftovers'.
-Like thistle, for instance; milk thistle is highly regarded as a liver protectant, and commands the same status as a prescription drug in Japan and many European countries.
+And I'll bet there's a lot of it.
+These companies begin the process with a huge bulk of plant material, from which they're only going to use certain parts, like roots or flowers—or even distillations.
+That leaves behind an enormous amount of 'roughage' to be recycled.
+And we're not just talking about nettle stalks.
+Milk thistle, for instance, is another popular supplement that leaves behind a lot of raw material.
+(Highly regarded as a liver protectant, extracts of milk thistle command the same status as prescription drugs in Japan and many European countries.)